 Runbox supports Bitcoin payments via the payment processor BitPay.
 In order to pay with Bitcoin, you will need a Bitcoin wallet.
 If you don’t have one already, you can set one up with BitPay.
 Once you have a Bitcoin wallet with some funds, you may proceed to Runbox Payment Options to subscribe to Runbox using […] Read more

-Only as a last resort.
-If you want a new username, we suggest creating an Alias for your account.
+If you just want a new additional email address, we suggest creating an Alias for your account.
 If you’re experiencing severe spam issues, we recommend training your spam filter as the most efficient method of dealing with spam.
 See the Filter Help page for more information.
-If you have exhausted all spam filter […] Read more
+If you really need to change your username we […] Read more

 Aliases can be created and deleted from the Alias Administration page.
 An alias is a synonymous, extra email address, which delivers all incoming mail to your main account.
 Once you have created an alias it will begin to receive email within 15 minutes.
 You can use your email alias from the Compose window by selecting […] Read more

 To host your domain’s mail with Runbox, you can add it from the Account > Email Hosting screen.
 You must change your domain’s MX records to mx.runbox.com (at your domain host), after doing this.
 You can use the “Catch all” feature or create other addresses on your domain, which can forward to different Runbox accounts if […] Read more